1 R Foundations for Data Science

 File > New File > R Markdown

 Practice: Create a new R Markdown file in RStudio and render it without making any changes.
 Then modify the title, add a short sentence of your own, and render the document again.
-Observe how the output updates in response to these changes.
+Observe how the output changes when the source file is updated.

-At the top of every R Markdown file is a section called the YAML header, which serves as the control panel for your document.
-It contains metadata that determines how the document is rendered, such as the title, author, date, and output format.
-This header is enclosed between three dashes (---) at the beginning of the file.
+At the top of every R Markdown file is a section called the YAML header.
+This header contains metadata that controls how the document is rendered, including the title, author, date, and output format.
+It is enclosed between three dashes (---) at the beginning of the file.

 ---